seclution/hetzner_dyndns/README.md

    - `HETZNER_TOKEN` – your Hetzner DNS API token
    - `NTFY_URL` – base URL of your NTFY instance
    - `NTFY_TOPIC` – topic name for notifications
-2. List your hostnames in `REGISTERED_FQDNS` inside `backend/.secrets` and create a writable `backend/pre-shared-key` file:
+2. List your hostnames in `REGISTERED_FQDNS` inside `backend/.secrets`.
+   Store the tokens for these hosts in a writable `backend/pre-shared-key` file (one `fqdn key` pair per line).
+The backend compose file mounts this file at `/pre-shared-key` and generates keys for any missing hosts automatically, so no `PRE_SHARED_KEY` variable is required on the server:

    ```bash
    touch backend/pre-shared-key